Lantars/monte-carlo-altcoins/README.md

 # Altcoin Monte Carlo Lab

+This is a test project to learn vibe coding and revise my probability and finance classes.
+This is unlikely to have much value.
+Instructions prepared by ChatGPT, coded from scratch by Cursor Grok 4.6 Medium.

 Local educational app for exploring Geometric Brownian Motion (GBM) Monte Carlo paths.
 It maps explicit return and volatility assumptions into a distribution of simulated outcomes.
 It is not a forecast, trading tool, or recommendation engine.

 ## Run